 Offset printing is one of, if not, the most popular printing technique across a range of different industries.

 It provides the highest quality results and adds a lot of value to products, packaging or publications.

 But how exactly does it work, and why should you consider it for your packaging project?

 Offset printing or offset lithography is a printing press technique that transfers the ink from a plate to a rubber roller (or blanket) and then to various substrates to produce high quality images and designs.

-It is typically used for mass production, such as printing large quantities of newspapers, brochures, stationeries, magazines, and boxes.
+It is typically used for mass production, such as printing large quantities of newspapers, brochures, stationeries, magazines, and of course, boxes.

 Types of Offset Printing